MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ### Loops

-You might hear that "do" provides imperative-like way of programming...
-That's true but it is really just *imperative-like* from visual point of view, it is still purely functional!
-But even in math and functions you can introduce something like `for` or `while` loops.
-When you want to compute some result like factorial, sum, length of list it is natural to use recursion.
-With actions, it might give more sence to use loops (even when they are actually done by recursion):
+You might hear that "do" provides an imperative-like way of programming...
+That's true but it is really just *imperative-like* from a visual point of view, it is still purely functional!
+But even in math and functions, you can introduce something like `for` or `while` loops.
+When you want to compute some result like factorial, sum, length of a list it is natural to use recursion.
+With actions, it might give more sense to use loops (even when they are actually done by recursion):

 ```haskell
 import System.Random